 Pre-Professional Physical Therapy Scholars

-As a Creighton student, you are encouraged to take advantage of The EDGE, our one-of-a-kind program designed to give you the edge as a student and beyond.
+As a Creighton student, you are encouraged to take advantage of the Student Success, our one-of-a-kind program designed to give you the edge as a student and beyond.
 Traditional academic advising at other universities focuses on keeping students on track so they can check all the boxes for their degrees (major, minor, core).
-In contrast, at Creighton, you will receive specialized pre-professional advising through EDGE advisors, who will provide in-depth one-on-one discussions and advising regarding your academic and co-curricular requirements for professional school, as well as guidance through the professional school application process, including shadowing, mentoring and research experiences.
+In contrast, at Creighton, you will receive specialized pre-professional advising through Student Success advisors, who will provide in-depth one-on-one discussions and advising regarding your academic and co-curricular requirements for professional school, as well as guidance through the professional school application process, including shadowing, mentoring and research experiences.

 As part of the Creighton Pre-Professional Physical Therapy Scholars Program (CPPSP), you will be in good company as you become part of this elite and comprehensive pre-professional program that you won’t find at other universities.
 CPPSP marries the strength of our undergraduate preparation with the quality of our professional programs on two campuses and online, giving you a powerful and extensive background.
-You will receive the unique benefits of the Creighton EDGE and a variety of other advantages, including a guaranteed interview with the School of Pharmacy and Health Professions, a Creighton Pre-Professional Scholars Scholarship, individualized EDGE advising each semester, and more.
+You will receive the unique benefits of Student Success and a variety of other advantages, including a guaranteed interview with the School of Pharmacy and Health Professions, a Creighton Pre-Professional Scholars Scholarship, individualized Student Success advising each semester, and more.

 Every Creighton student who is interested in pre-professional studies can take advantage of these benefits.